librato/librato-rack/README.md

 NOTE: if Heroku idles your application no measurements will be sent until it receives another request and is restarted.
 If you see intermittent gaps in your measurements during periods of low traffic this is the most likely cause.

-## Top-level Tags
+## Default Tags

-**Tagged measurements are only available in the Tags Beta.
-Please [contact Librato support](mailto:support@librato.com) to join the beta.**

 Librato Metrics supports tagged measurements that are associated with a metric, one or more tag pairs, and a point in time.
-For more information on tagged measurements, visit our [API documentation](https://www.librato.com/docs/api/#measurements-beta).
+For more information on tagged measurements, visit our [API documentation](https://www.librato.com/docs/api/#measurements).

-##### Default Tags
+##### Detected Tags

-By default, `host` is detected and applied as top-level tags for submitted measurements.
-Optionally, you can override the detected values, e.g. `LIBRATO_TAGS=host=myapp-stg-1`
+By default, `host` is detected and applied as a default tag for submitted measurements.
+Optionally, you can override the detected values, e.g. `LIBRATO_TAGS=host=myapp-prod-1`

 ##### Custom Tags